Juang language: Types of verbal heads

+As in most Munda languages, Juang does not strongly distinguish parts of speech.

+Person indexation

-Juang verbs are increasingly becoming similar with those of Kharia: object indexing is being lost gradually due to superstratum pressure from Aryan.
+Juang verbs are increasingly becoming similar to those of Kharia: object indexing is being lost gradually due to superstratum pressure from Aryan.
 Nowadays, as it is, Juang object indexing is no longer obligatory or productive as compared to other Munda languages or at the time when Matson (1964) made his observation.